Trudging by Corbie Ridge one winter's night,

 Who came to fight in France and got their fill."

-We are busy working to bring Siegfried Sassoon's "Two Hundred Years After" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Siegfried Sassoon's "Two Hundred Years After" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Two Hundred Years After" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.